Massanutten Mountain Trails 100 Mile Run

 - Continue downhill on 675 for 1.5 miles to Camp Roosevelt.
 Keep going past Camp Roosevelt and immediately come upon a four way intersection.

-- At the four way intersection, you go straight on the Moreland Gap road.
-Be careful at this turn.
-675 goes right.
-Don't continue on 675.
+- At the four way intersection, you go right staying on 675.

 Important Note